 3. Sir Speedy’s Concert Promotion Campaign, 2010

 In 2010, National Entertainment Company entered into a sponsorship agreement with National Fast Food chain and hired Sir Speedy to promote a concert and sell its tickets.

 Sir Speedy placed QR Codes on approx. 100,000 soda cups at a local outlet of National Fast Food.
-On scanning the QR Code, guests were prompted to download the restaurant’s app, view concert timings, read about the band, and purchase tickets.
+Scanning the QR Code prompted guests to download the restaurant’s app, view concert timings, read about the band, and purchase tickets.